Episode 88

 And you just got out of there.

-Finally, I was able to get some rest and I knew that the next day I needed to tell the authorities.
+Finally, I was able to get some rest.
+And I knew that the next day I needed to tell the authorities.

 I needed to tell someone because if this happened to me, it's going to happen to somebody else.

 Who knows what would happen if someone else was not able to get away?
+What if someone else was not able to defend themselves?

 What if someone was not able to get on a bicycle and ride away as fast as they could?

-and went inside and talked to one of the rangers and I let them know the entire experience that I was attacked by
+and went inside and talked to one of the rangers.
+And I let them know the entire experience that I was attacked by

 something